Erin Becker

 Penn State University

-Guy Telesnicki is a Senior Research Technician at Penn State University in State College PA.
+Guy Telesnicki is a senior research technician at Penn State University in State College.
 He is responsible for maintaining several pieces of the specialized equipment needed to collect deep-sea organisms.
-He will also help process biological samples collected during the cruise, preparing them for identification and further analysis Guy has a M.S. degree in biology from Florida International University where he studied coral reef ecology.
-He is currently working towards a M.S. in mechanical engineering.
+He will also help process biological samples collected during the cruise, preparing them for identification and further analysis.
+Telesnicki holds an MS in biology from Florida International University, where he studied coral reef ecology.
+He is currently working towards an MS in mechanical engineering.

 Research Scientist/Data Manager